aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/xlsbsaveoptions/_index.md

 ```

 Indicates whether exporting all column indexes for cells.

+**Remarks**

 The default value is true.

 **Returns:**
 boolean